View Richard Schuler's Obituary on Herald.com and share memories

 |

-Be the first to share your memories or express your condolences in the Guest Book for Richard Master Sargent "Dick" Schuler.
+Be the first to share your memories or express your condolences in the Guest Book for Richard "Dick" Schuler Senior Master Sargent.

 Fred Hunters Funerals Cremation Cemeteries